Rachel Endo, PhD/SPHR

 Prior to joining the University of Washington Tacoma, she was Inaugural Chair of the Teacher Education Department, which was the largest departmental entity at Hamline University (Minnesota's oldest university, which was founded in 1854), in the School of Education, where she was the first Asian/American person to serve on the Education faculty.
 Prior to her time at Hamline University, she was Faculty Coordinator of the Master of Arts in Teaching Program, the largest program on campus, at the College of St. Mary, where she made history as the: (a) first Asian/American person and Woman of Color to serve on the faculty, as well as, (b) the first Person of Color to serve on the faculty in the Education Department.
 Before becoming a faculty member, she held various administrative and teaching positions in Illinois and Nebraska, spanning both private and public institutions and organizations.
 She started her career in higher education as Director of Multicultural Students at the University of Nebraska at Omaha.

-A first-generation college student, Endo started her postsecondary pursuits at Metropolitan Community College.
-She then transferred to the University of Nebraska at Omaha, where she was part of the Project Achieve TRIO program, and then went on to earn her MPA in Public Management, MA in Education, and Graduate Certificate in Instructional Technology.
+A first-generation college student, Endo earned her undergraduate degree at the University of Nebraska at Omaha, where she was part of the Project Achieve TRIO program, and then went on to earn her MPA in Public Management, MA in Education, and Graduate Certificate in Instructional Technology.
 Her PhD in Language and Literacy Education with a cognate in Comparative Ethnic Studies is from the University of Illinois at Urbana-Champaign, where she was a University of Illinois Pre-Doctoral Fellow, and received multiple awards for academic excellence and research innovation.

 Honors and Awards

 Endo has been widely recognized internationally for her commitment to equity and excellence in education.
-Recent awards include:
+Recent examples include:

 2023- Asian Leadership Award, Profiles in Diversity Journal International